MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/platform-automation-and-devops.md

 ## Design recommendations

-The following is a bulleted list of best practices that should be included in any deployment of <<Token-LongName>>.
+The following is a bulleted list of best practices that should be included in any deployment of App Service.

 - Rely on pipelines or actions to:
     - Maximize applied practices across the team.